immcantation/presto/docs/examples/primers.rst

 :ref:`MaskPrimers` is usually used to remove primer regions and annotate sequences with primer identifiers.
 However, it can be used for any other case where you need to align a set of short sequences against the reads.
-One example alternate use is where you either do not know the C-region primer sequences or do not trust the primer region to provide an accurate isotype assignment.
+One example of an alternate use is where you either do not know the C-region primer sequences or do not trust the primer region to provide an accurate isotype assignment.

 If you build a FASTA file containing the reverse-complement of short sequences